 We work closely with the Welsh Historic Parks and Gardens Trust and Scotland’s Garden and Landscape Heritage, who fulfil a similar role in their countries.
 There are no other organisations doing this work.

 Find out more about our charitable objectives and governance.

 Our members and volunteers

 Since we have only a small staff team, the Gardens Trust relies heavily on volunteers to carry out its work.
 Volunteers undertake conservation, research the history of gardens, write articles, help us campaign and organise events.
 Our ability to protect historic parks and gardens is therefore dependent on their dedication and generosity.
-Could you give your time and skills as a Gardens Trust volunteer?
+If you could give your time and skills as a Gardens Trust volunteer please email our administrator.